 Both Uber and Lyft provide liability coverage for their drivers, and the companies have adopted very similar policies, with coverage that varies depending on when the accident occurs:

 - Stage Zero: When the driver is not logged into the Uber/Lyft app, Uber/Lyft provides no coverage

 - Stage One: When the driver is logged into the app but has not yet accepted a ride request, Uber/Lyft includes liability coverage for any accident that is the fault of the driver, up to $50,000 per person injured in an accident, and $100,000 total injury liability per accident, and $25,000 property damage liability.

 - Stage 2:When the driver has accepted a trip and is on the way to pick-up, liability coverage increases to $1 million.

 - Stage 3:When the rider is in the car, ending at drop-off.
 Liability coverage of up to $1 million, plus limited coverage for damage to the driver’s car, and uninsured motorists’ coverage.

 The first thing you should do after a car accident is getting the names, contact information, and insurance details of everyone involved, and ask any witnesses for their contact information, too.
 Next, take as many pictures of the accident scene, the vehicles, and anything else relevant to the accident from as many angles as you can before you leave the scene.

 You should also call the police from the accident scene.
-Many states have a law requiring that law enforcement be alerted to any car accident that causes bodily injury or more than minor property damage, but, in any accident involving an Uber/Lyft driver, you will generally want the accident officially investigated as soon as possible, so that you’ll have a police report that you will need to back up your claim.
+Many states have a law requiring that law enforcement be alerted to any car accident that causes bodily injury or more than minor property damage.
+Still, in an accident involving an Uber/Lyft driver, you will generally want the accident officially investigated as soon as possible so that you’ll have a police report that you will need to back up your claim.

-If you are injured in an accident involving an Uber or Lyft driver, especially if your losses are significant, you might want to discuss your situation with a car accident lawyer.
+Suppose you are injured in an accident involving an Uber or Lyft driver.
+In that case, especially if your losses are significant, you might want to discuss your situation with a car accident lawyer.